Gamble Wainwright’s comment that

 As for the less safe LNG trains the Chairman mentioned, Florida is going to get those if it keeps depending on natural gas.
 Florida East Coast Railway plans and Fortress Investment Group already has U.S. DoE Office of Fossil Fuels (FE) authorization to pick up LNG from FliNG in Martin County and ship it up and down the Florida coast to Miami and Jacksonville.
 Plus FE authorized the LNG to be exported to all free trade countries.

 FECR doesn’t plan to stop there.
-Lisa Broadt, TCPalm, 8 June 2015, More potentially hazardous gas could be rolling along FEC railroad line,
+Lisa Broadt, TCPalm, 8 June 2015, More potentially hazardous gas could be rolling along FEC railroad line (that link no longer works, but same article republished 17 April 2017),

 Transportation of a potentially hazardous material through the Treasure Coast on the Florida East Coast Railway could be increasing tenfold.